Performance Art that Provokes & Engages

 If you are an experimental, interdisciplinary or street theatre artist, or if your genre is poetry slams or historical reenactments, here are ways you might harness your creativity and talents to inspire, mobilize and unite people around sociopolitical causes:

-• Go Digital: Utilize social media, live streams, and digital art platforms to reach global audiences.
-Online performances and campaigns can spread messages quickly and engage people worldwide in real-time discussions.
+• Go Digital: Expand your reach beyond the physical stage.
+Use social media, live streaming, and digital platforms to spread ideas, provoke thought, and engage global audiences in real-time discussions.

-• Innovate and Disrupt: Challenge traditional performance formats and incorporate multimedia, audience interaction, and unconventional materials.
-Pushing artistic boundaries can create memorable and thought-provoking experiences that inspire change.
+• Innovate and Disrupt: Defy expectations.
+Blend multimedia, audience interaction, and unconventional materials to break traditional formats and create thought-provoking experiences that challenge assumptions.

 Engage Local Groups